What is an occurrence policy?

 The Trust has worked hard to simplify switching over.
 If you are currently insured elsewhere, simply submit an application and include proof of coverage from your most recent policy that shows your retroactive date.
 An experienced underwriter will review your application and your past coverage and work with you to make sure there are no gaps in coverage.
-You are only eligible for this option if you have current active coverage with another carrier.
+You are only eligible for this option if your coverage is currently active with another carrier.
 Don't forget to take a 10% discount.
-If you switch your professional liability coverage to The Trust from another company, the Trust will give you 10% off your first year's premium.
+If you switch your Professional Liability coverage to The Trust from another company, The Trust will give you 10% off your first year's premium.
 In order to qualify, you must own the previous policy.
 You are not eligible for the switchover credit if you were previously covered by your employer.
 Proof of coverage can be a copy of your declarations page, a memorandum or verification of insurance, or any other valid documentation from your previous insurance company.

 Claims-made policies have a graduated rate schedule.
 The first year rate is fairly low.
 Each year the rate increases until it caps and levels at the seventh and subsequent years.
 When you purchase a new policy from The Trust you start at the first year rate.
 If you purchase prior acts, you start at the rate that represents the number of years of prior acts you have.
 Here is how it works:

-In the illustration below, you buy a policy in 2010 and renew until 2013.
-You cancel the policy and buy the unlimited tail in 2013.
+For instance, you buy a policy in 2010 and renew it until 2013.
+You cancel the policy and buy the tail in 2013.
 Years later Client X sues you for services you provided while insured.
-You are covered because 1) you extended the time you had to report the claim indefinitely and 2) the service in question was provided while you were covered by the underlying policy.
+You are covered because 1) You extended the time you had to report the claim indefinitely and 2) The service in question was provided while you were covered by the underlying policy.

 Do I need a tail for my occurrence policy?